PCB light replacement in schools

 Now accepting applications!

-We are working with the Department of Health to reimburse qualifying K-12 schools in Washington to replace light ballasts that may contain polychlorinated biphenyls (PCBs).
+Schools and daycare centers in Washington can apply to receive reimbursement for replacing light ballasts that may contain polychlorinated biphenyls (PCBs).
 While the manufacture of PCBs in the U.S. was banned in 1979, they remain in buildings built or renovated before or around this time.
+Are There PCBs in Your Lights?

 PCB-containing light ballasts are likely present if: